city41/node-sql-fixtures/README.md

 };
 ```

-**IMPORTANT:** The result of the arbitrary sql is not returned to you at all.
+**IMPORTANT:** Currently the result of the arbitrary sql is not returned to you at all.
 In the above example the returned `result` object will have `Users` on it, but no sign of `Items` anywhere.

 ## Many to Many Relations
 Many to many through a join table is doable